Barvand/Barvand/README.md

 ### What am I doing?
 - 🔭 I’m currently in the second year of the Front end development programm.
 - 🌱 I’m currently learning and trying to understand HTML, CSS and Javascript.
--  I’m currently working on a website for my eldest child in a Spiderman theme.
+-  I’m currently working on a website desgined in a Spiderman theme.
 -
 -  ⚡ Fun fact: I studied sports and was part of the Dutch military.
 <!--